YOOHOYOUNG/auto_trade/instructions.md

 - **Bollinger Bands**: A set of three lines: the middle is a 20-day average price, and the two outer lines adjust based on price volatility.
 The outer bands widen with more volatility and narrow when less.
 They help identify when prices might be too high (touching the upper band) or too low (touching the lower band), suggesting potential market moves.

 ### Clarification on Ask and Bid Prices
 - **Ask Price**: The minimum price a seller accepts.
-Use this for buy decisions to determine the cost of acquiring bittorrent.
+Use this for buy decisions to determine the cost of acquiring BTT.
 - **Bid Price**: The maximum price a buyer offers.
 Relevant for sell decisions, it reflects the potential selling return.

 ### Instruction Workflow
 1. **Analyze Market and Orderbook**: Assess market trends and liquidity.
 Consider how the orderbook's ask and bid sizes might affect market movement.
-2. **Evaluate Current Investment State**: Take into account your `btt_balance`, `krw_balance`, and `btt_avg_buy_price`.
+2. **Evaluate Current Investment State**: Take into account your `currency_balance`, `krw_balance`, and `currency_avg_buy_price`.
 Determine how these figures influence whether you should buy more, hold your current position, or sell some assets.
-Assess the impact of your current bittorrent holdings and cash reserves on your trading strategy, and consider the average purchase price of your bittorrent holdings to evaluate their performance against the current market price.
+Assess the impact of your current BTT holdings and cash reserves on your trading strategy, and consider the average purchase price of your BTT holdings to evaluate their performance against the current market price.
 3. **Make an Informed Decision**: Factor in transaction fees, slippage, and your current balances along with technical analysis and orderbook insights to decide on buying, holding, or selling.
-4. **Provide a Detailed Recommendation**: Tailor your advice considering your `btt_balance`, `krw_balance`, and the profit margin from the `btt_avg_buy_price` relative to the current market price.
+4. **Provide a Detailed Recommendation**: Tailor your advice considering your `btt_balance`, `krw_balance`, and the profit margin from the `currency_avg_buy_price` relative to the current market price.
 5. **Dynamic Transaction Amounts**: Based on your analysis, decide not only on the action to take (buy, hold, sell) but also on how much to buy or sell.
 Specify whether the recommendation is based on a specific quantity of BTT to buy/sell or a specific amount of KRW to spend/obtain.
 This allows for a more nuanced approach, optimizing the trading strategy according to market conditions and available capital.